ComputeCanada/mc-hub/docs/developers.md

 ````shell script
 npm run serve
 ````
 This will spawn a node server (most likely on `http://localhost:8080`) which will automatically reload the frontend code on any modification.

-> Please note that changes take around a minute right now to be applied in the node development server.
+> To make the npm development server run faster, install and run npm on the host machine.

 ## Accessing clusters manually with Terraform

-If there was a problem when destroying a cluster using the UI or you want to access the terraform logs, this section if for you.
+If there was a problem when modifying a cluster using the UI or you want to access the terraform logs, this section if for you.

 #### Option 1 (recommended)